Choulla-Naresh8264/dwolla.net/README.md

 ## Integration Testing

 `dwolla.net` uses [MSTest](https://msdn.microsoft.com/en-us/library/ms182489.aspx) for its tests, the preferred way to run them is by using the Visual Studio Test Explorer.
 Integration tests have been written for most endpoints.
-Endpoints which are impractical to do integration testing for have basic unit tests implemented to ensure proper functionality.
+Endpoints which are impractical to do integration testing.

+Travis-Ci build verification is planned when the tests are going to be migrated to a framework such as X-Test wihch does not require Microsoft Windows or Visual Studio.
+As of now, the maintainer runs MSTest to validate each build before pushing.

 ## Changelog